dewald-els/omedacity-js/README.md

 - [Author](#author)
 - [Credits](#credits)

-## ⚠️ Please note, this is a work in progress and not ready for production
+## ⚠️ Please note, this is in Beta and the implementation can change

 ## Install